How To Build Shelves

 I had been planning to put up some shelves in the laundry room downstairs, but now that didn’t seem to be the best idea.
 Having to lug all of the canning supplies and the pressure canner up the stairs every time we had a small harvest would get old fast!

 1. The Useless Closet

-After exploring options, I landed on the useless closet in the hall way across from the kitchen.
-I felt this would provided the best accessibility and would make a useless closet useful again.
+After exploring options, I landed on the useless closet in the hallway across from the kitchen.
+I felt this would provide the best accessibility and would make a useless closet useful again.
 I already had some ideas for shelves in my head, but since I didn’t know exactly where I would be putting them, I now needed a plan.
 YouTube has become one of my favorite places to learn new things so I watched a few videos on how to build shelves.
 It wasn’t long before I had determined what I wanted to do.

 2. The Rain….

 Man…The Rain!
 I can’t seem to get anything done in the garden or yard this summer because it is always raining.
 In fact, I am a little concerned we will have nothing to can because my tomato plants are waterlogged and my squash plants are growing mold and mildew on their leaves.
 I didn’t have any trouble keeping my plants alive last year during the worst drought this area has seen in twenty years, but this year I am fighting to save them from the rain!
 Oh, and the weeds seem to be doing just fine in my garden this year!

 So, I had a useless closet that needed shelves and had the information on how to build the shelves and the time to build them on this wet, wet Independence Day Holiday.
 Let’s get to it!